Nine Ways to Keep your Photos SafeMarch 26th, 2014

 The Internet has been a game changer for many professions, especially photographers.
 Over the past two decades, photographers have willingly traded film for digital, darkrooms for workstations, and promo cards for social media posts.
 But with online content everywhere for the world to see, it’s that much easier for people to steal photos or try to hack into password-protected galleries.
+And, when simply trying to sell photos online, you have to risk the dreaded right-click action.
 Here, we outline the ways to keep your photos, and your name, safe.

 Control who sees your photos